ich777/un-get/README.md

 Start by issuing: `un-get --help` in a unRAID Terminal to get available commands and how to use this tool.

 **Please Note:** un-get allows only installing packages which are not already installed on your system and only allows removing packages which are installed by un-get!

+**Other Repositories:** You can also add other repositories which follow the Slackware standard, even if it's hosted on GitHub like: https://github.com/ich777/slackware